sergeyuwt/deploy/serge/TSW-61922/README.md

 # Deploy Teradici PCoIP Standard Agent on Microsoft Azure

-This will deploy Teradici PCoIP Standard Agent on Microsoft Azure.
+This will create a Storage Account, a VNet and a Microsoft Windows Server 2016 VM (with Teradici PCoIP Standard Agent installed) in your Microsoft Azure account

 ### What you need before you start the deployment

 - A Microsoft Azure account
-    * To create a free Azure account, goto [https://azure.microsoft.com/en-in/free/](https://azure.microsoft.com/en-in/free/)
+    * To create a free Microsoft Azure account, goto [https://azure.microsoft.com/en-in/free/](https://azure.microsoft.com/en-in/free/)
+	* If you are using an existing Microsoft Azure account, make sure you have write permission
 - A registration code for Teradici PCoIP Standard Agent
     * To obtain a registration code for Teradici PCoIP Standard Agent, goto [todo](todo)
 - Teradici PCoIP Client